omaraflak/ERC4671/README.md

 NTTs are non-tradable and non-fungible tokens, they are unique and they belong to you.

 <u>**NTTs are proofs of possession**</u>.

+## Motivation

+We witness universities around the world publishing their diplomas on the blockchain (e.g. MIT), each making their own smart contracts.
+We think diplomas are just a subset of a more general type of token: non-tradable token, aka NTT.
+By providing a common interface for this type of tokens, we allow more applications to be developed and we position the ethereum network as a standard gateway for verification of personal possessions.

 ## Specification